-After termination of public employment, an employee covered under section 353E.02 who has attained the age of at least 55 years and who is vested under section 353.01, subdivision 47, in the local government correctional service plan is entitled, upon application, to a normal retirement annuity.
+After termination of public employment, a member who has attained the age of at least 55 years and who is vested under section 353.01, subdivision 47, in the local government correctional service plan is entitled, upon application, to a normal retirement annuity.
 Instead of a normal retirement annuity, a retiring employee may elect to receive the optional annuity provided in section 353.30, subdivision 3.

-In calculating the annuity under subdivision 3, "average salary" means an amount equivalent to the average of the highest salary earned as a local government correctional employee upon which employee contributions were paid for any five successive years of allowable service.
+In calculating the annuity under subdivision 3, "average salary" means an amount equivalent to the average of the highest salary earned as a member upon which employee contributions were paid for any five successive years of allowable service.
 Average salary must be based on all allowable service if this service is less than five years.

 (a) The average salary as defined in subdivision 2, multiplied by 1.9 percent for each year of allowable service, determines the amount of the normal retirement annuity.